The First Gen & BIPOC Student Experience

 2024 Jumpstart participants and First Gen students at Gordlandia, near Ithaca

 This program prioritizes fostering a sense of belonging, equipping students with tools for success, and providing a platform for meaningful connections that will enhance their college journey.
 Note : Ithaca College defines a first-generation student as an individual (and their siblings) who is the first in their family to attend and graduate from a four-year residential college in the United States.
 BIPOC means “Black, Indigenous, People of Color” and represents a wide variety of racial and ethnic groups, particularly those with marginalized identities.
-Any student that self-identifies with one or multiple of these identities is welcome to join this the Jumpstart Program.
+If you self-identify with one or multiple of these identities, then you may want to join this Jumpstart Program!

 Program Logistics